Academic Advising Mission Statement at ACC:

-- NEWLY ADMITTED students meet with an Academic Advisor in the Center for Advising & Student Achievement (C.A.S.A.) to become oriented to the advising process and to plan their first semester of coursework.
+- NEWLY ADMITTED students should meet with an Academic Advisor in the Center for Advising & Student Achievement (C.A.S.A.) to become oriented to the advising process, discuss goals, and understand their academic plan.

 - CONTINUING students should contact their Assigned Faculty Advisor to plan future semesters and talk about course options.
 Assigned Faculty Advisors are assigned once a student has registered for classes.
 Faculty Advisors are assigned according to a student’s declared program of study.
 Students should receive an email from their assigned Advisor with contact information, office hours, and information about setting up an appointment in mid-September (once all students have registered and have been assigned Faculty Advisors).
 For more information, please see the links below:

-- Download our Fall 2017 Faculty Office Hours
+- Download our Spring 2019 Faculty Office Hours List

 Services & Resources

-New students are encouraged to meet with an Academic Advisor to discuss initial goals, full or part time status, placement results, and course options.
-It is essential that new students check in with an Academic Advisor to make sure that he or she is on the right track in the first semester.
+New students are encouraged to meet with an Academic Advisor to discuss goals, options, full or part time status, placement results, and course options.
+It is essential that new students check in with an Academic Advisor to make sure that they understand their academic plan.
 Academic Advisors can review transcripts, provide unofficial transcript evaluations, and can verify prerequisites that have been completed at other institutions of higher education.
-Most importantly, Academic Advisors want to make sure that the student is set up for success in the first year and beyond.
+Most importantly, Academic Advisors can refer students to essential resources to ensure that the student is set up for success in the first year and beyond.

 Students intending to transfer should meet with the Academic & Transfer Advisor, Amanda Looney-Goetz as early as their first semester.
 Once a program of study has been selected, students are encouraged to meet with the Transfer Advisor each semester to make sure they are fulfilling major requirements and enrolling in courses transferable to their chosen school(s).
 Please visit the Transfer Services website for more information about the transfer process.